 (b) to the senior administrative officer of the local government of each municipality through whose territory the railway line passes; and

-(c) to the Minister of Northern Affairs, if the railway line passes through a part of Northern Manitoba, as defined in The Northern Affairs Act, that is not part of a reserve.
+(c) to the Minister of Aboriginal and Northern Affairs, if the railway line passes through a part of Northern Manitoba, as defined in The Northern Affairs Act, that is not part of a reserve.

-34.3(5) When the Government of Manitoba or a municipality accepts the offer, it shall provide a deposit to the board of 5% of the net salvage value set out in the offer or $25,000., whichever is less.
+When the Government of Manitoba or a municipality accepts the offer, it shall provide a deposit of 5% of the net salvage value set out in the offer or $25,000., whichever is less.

-34.3(6) The deposit shall be held by the board for the parties under the deposit conditions set out in the regulations.
+The deposit shall be held in trust for the parties under the deposit conditions set out in the regulations.

-34.3(7) If the government or municipality fails to provide the deposit to the board, the acceptance is not binding on the licence holder.
+If the government or municipality fails to provide the deposit, the acceptance is not binding on the licence holder.

-34.3(13) If the parties are unable to agree on an independent appraiser to determine net salvage value, the board may, on the written request of one of the parties, refer the matter for arbitration.
+If the parties are unable to agree on an independent appraiser to determine net salvage value, the superintendent must, on the written request of one of the parties, refer the matter for arbitration.
 The arbitrator shall determine the net salvage value.

-34.3(14) The board shall refer an arbitration under subsection (13) to the Canadian Transportation Agency if
+The superintendent must refer an arbitration under subsection (13) to the Canadian Transportation Agency if

 (a) either of the parties requests that the reference be made to that agency; and